 While an electric-powered furnace works much in the same way as other furnaces, there is one distinctive difference.
 Instead of the burners burning fuel, such as oil or propane, to produce heat, an electric furnace has electric heating elements.
 These naturally let off heat that heads into your heat exchanger to be delivered to the rest of your home.

-Swanton Energy Services offers hometown heating services to the Atlantic Highlands, NJ, area.
-We’re also here for all of your cooling, indoor air quality, and energy needs.
-Simply call us today to schedule your next service appointment.
+You may contact residential and commercial heating specialists that offer hometown heating services.
+They can also help with your cooling, indoor air quality, and energy needs.
+Simply call an ac repairs company today to schedule your next service appointment.